The Desert Star School Community Hall provides a space for our students to eat, play and learn!

-The school will partner with Yavapai Food Council’s Bountiful Kitchen for operation of the new Community Hall Kitchen including introduction of the USDA Farm to School program.
-Students will have the opportunity to learn to grow, cook, serve healthy meals.
+The school is completing the equipping of the Community Hall Kitchen and is seeking an experienced business partner to operate a student meal program.
+Over time, students will have the opportunity to learn to grow, cook, serve healthy meals.

 The indoor open area of the Community Hall offers all students a place where they can enjoy activities from basketball to yoga, to dance and Waldorf style games and activities out of the Arizona sun and winter cold.

 Our new Community Hall provides a space for class plays, musical performances, lectures, and festivals.
 Multiple art forms such as drawing, painting, sculpting, handwork/woodwork, movement, drama and music are essential components of the Desert Star curriculum.